castacks/daa_profile/README.md

 Unzip the files to any location and change the `input_dir` and `models_dir` parameters of `profile.yaml` accordingly.

-Please use `profile.yaml` to switch TensorRT and Torch2TRT parameters.
+Please use `profile.yaml` to change TensorRT and Torch2TRT parameters.

 The profiling code can be run using the following command: